 Just before Passover, the man and his companion left the city.

-“They wanted matzah because they were going on a long bus ride and wouldn’t be back in time for Passover,” recalled Alevsky, now director of Chabad of the West Side in New York City.
+“They wanted matzah because they were going on a long bus ride and wouldn’t be back in time for Passover,” recalled Alevsky, co-director of family and youth programming with his wife, Sarah, at Chabad of the West Side in New York City.
 “Hours later, we realized the matzah we gave them was not kosher for Passover.
 It was matzah we had brought to eat before the holiday.
 We started freaking out!”

 They tracked down the bus.

 “We got a rickshaw and zoomed over,” said Alevsky.
 “We found them, and they were so happy when we gave them the new matzah.”

 A few years later, Spiegel met the man again.
 He had taken on a Torah-observant lifestyle, and told Spiegel that the rushed delivery of matzah through the streets of Nepal inspired him to change his life.